Updated Jul 6, 2026§ For Vehicles

 Driving Report Cards

-Every week, MOTOsafety emails a driving report card that grades your teen on speed compliance, hard braking events, rapid acceleration, and overall driving score.
-After three weeks, our test driver's score improved from a C+ to a B. The report gave us specific incidents to discuss rather than vague lectures about "driving safely."
+Every week, MOTOsafety emails a driving report card that grades your teen on speed compliance, hard braking events, rapid acceleration, and an overall driving score.
+Because the report ties each mark to specific incidents, it gives parents concrete moments to discuss rather than vague lectures about "driving safely."
+MOTOsafety reports over the GPS satellite network the U.S. government documents at GPS.gov.

 Geofence Alerts

 You set virtual boundaries on a map.
 When the vehicle crosses one, you get a push notification and email.
-We set geofences around school, home, and a friend's house.
-Alerts came within 1-2 minutes of crossing the boundary, which is fast enough for any practical purpose.
+Common setups include geofences around school, home, and a friend's house.
+Alerts typically arrive within 1-2 minutes of crossing the boundary, which is fast enough for any practical purpose.

 Curfew Alerts

 Set hours when the vehicle shouldn't be moving.
 If the car starts during restricted hours, MOTOsafety sends an immediate alert.
-This feature alone justified the subscription for our test parent.
+For many parents, this feature alone justifies the subscription.

 Speed Alerts